pavkam/DeHL/README.md

 DeHL was *discontinued* on 09.01.2012.

+The code appears to be based on the *DeHL* v0.8.4 release.
+It is not known whether any commits were made to the code we have here after the release of v0.8.4.
+(No history was included in the original GitHub project).

 It is not my intention to make any significant changes to the library, but it may get tweaked to meet my needs.

 ## License